 In short, political participation denote the active involvement of individuals and groups in the governmental process affective their lives.
 In other words, when citizen themselves play an active role in the process of formulation and implementation of public policy and decision, their activity is called political participation.
-Conventional modes of political participation includes voting, standing for office, campaigning for a political party or contributing to the management of a community project, like public safety, or the maintenance of a public participation.
+Conventional modes of political participation includes voting, standing for office, campaigning for a political party or contributing to the management of a community project, like public safety, or the maintenance of a public park, etc. interestingly, an act of opposition or public protest also involves political participation.
 For example, signing a petition, attending a peaceful demonstration, joining a protest march or forming a human chain, etc. come within the preview of political participation.
 Indeed, the various acts of public protest in the non-democratic setup like passive resistance, civil disobedience and satyagraha, also qualifies as political participation.
 They are the manifestation of the strong awareness of public interest.

-NOTE : Use the space given below for your answers.
+NOTE: Use the space given below for your answers.
 Use separate sheet if space is not sufficient.